tech-med/medlearnity.com/src/content/blog/how-to-study-for-the-internal-medicine-shelf-exam/index.md

 ---

-title: "How To Study For the Internal Medicine Shelf Exam"
+title: 'How To Study For the Internal Medicine Shelf Exam'
 pubDate: 2020-08-20
 categories:
-  - "shelf-exams"
+  - 'shelf-exams'
-description: "How can you prepare for the Internal Medicine Shelf Exam?"
+description: 'How can you prepare for the Internal Medicine Shelf Exam?'
 ---

 # How can you prepare for the Internal Medicine Shelf Exam?